21b030939/FinSave/README.md

 Hello, this is my FinSave app project.
-Here I learned how to make my app during Advanced-Android cource in KBTU.
+Here I learned how to make my app during Advanced-Android cource in KBTU.<br />
 In my project i used several tools and architectures.
-Not sure if i made it all in best way, but at least i tried XD.
+Not sure if i made it all in best way, but at least i tried XD.<br />
 I used: 1)FireBase authentication
         2)Room Database
         3)Networks request using Retrofit2